Advanced Appointment Features - Linked Bookings and Multi-Service

 To cancel a linked booking:

-Important: Cancelling just one service from a group may leave orphaned appointments.
-Consider whether the remaining services still make sense without the cancelled one.
+Be careful here — cancelling just one service from a group can leave orphaned appointments.
+Before you start, decide whether the remaining services still make sense without the cancelled one (e.g. a blow dry on its own after the colour is cancelled).

 Step 8: Cut and Paste Linked Appointments